deepfakes/faceswap/README.md

  - **Convert** your sources with the model

 ### Extract
-From your setup folder, run `python extract.py`.
+From your setup folder, run `python faceswap.py extract`.
 This will take photos from `src` folder and extract faces into `extract` folder.

 ### Train
-From your setup folder, run `python train.py`.
-This will take photos from `data/trump` and `data/cage` folder and train a model that will be saved inside the `models` folder.
+From your setup folder, run `python faceswap.py train`.
+This will take photos from two folders containing pictures of both faces and train a model that will be saved inside the `models` folder.

 ### Convert
-From your setup folder, run `python convert.py`.
+From your setup folder, run `python faceswap.py convert`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

 #### General notes:
 - All of the scripts mentioned have `-h`/`--help` options with a arguments that they will accept.
 You're smart, you can figure out how this works, right?!